sr320/LabDocs/protocols/ProteinprepforMSMS.md

 __Solvent A (60% acetonitrile + 0.1% trifluoroacetic acid)__

-To make 150ml (200ul required/sample)-can store on benchtop
+To make 150ml (200ul required/sample)-can store on benchtop.
+Do not use any plastic to make this solvent!

 _Add 90ml acetonitrile and 0.15ml trifluoroacetic acid to 59.85ml of nanopure_

 __Solvent B (5% acetonitrile + 0.1% trifluoroacetic acid)__

-To make 150ml (300ul required/sample)-can store on benchtop
+To make 150ml (300ul required/sample)-can store on benchtop.
+Do not use any plastic to make this solvent!

 _Add 7.5ml acetonitrile and 0.15ml trifluoroacetic acid to 142.35ml of nanopure_

 __3% acetonitrile + 1% formic acid for final step__

-To make 100ml (100ul required/sample)
+To make 100ml (100ul required/sample).
+Do not use any plastic to make this solvent!

 _Add 3ml acetonitrile and 1ml of formic acid to 96ml of nanopure_